cryptape/ckb-node-probe-frontend/public/Why we can not detect some node’s exact version.md

+# Why we can not detect some node’s exact version ?
 If your node is detected, but the version remains "Unknown" by the probe, please refer to the [Tweak your internet connection](#Why-we-can-not-detect-some-node-s-exact-version-8751fc2f256c4cf09ca3404840c21fc9) section for solution.

 # **Understand Node Detection**